surfbitin/BetaBreakDigital/README.md

 ## Overview

 **BetaBreakDigital** is a standalone HTML application inspired by the original Beta Break Game.
-It is designed to leverage Progressive Web App (PWA) features, allowing for flexible self-hosting or offline usage via browser download.
+It is designed to leverage Progressive Web App (PWA) features, allowing for flexible self-hosting or offline use.

 ## Features